 Thyroid blocker medication is not permanent because your condition will likely return once you stop taking the drug.

 Is radioactive iodine effective in treating hyperthyroidism?

 The answer is yes.
 Up to 60-80% of patients with hyperthyroidism have Graves disease, an autoimmune disease.

 Patients with this condition often experience excessive doses of thyroid hormone as the antibodies stimulate the thyroid gland.
 Almost 90% of patients with Graves’ disease experience a reduction in serum thyroid hormone levels after the procedure.

-- Thyroid blocking drugs, usually temporary.
+- Thyroid blocking drugs are usually temporary.

-- Radioactive iodine, more definitive than medication.
+- Radioactive iodine is more definitive than medication.

-- Thyroidectomy, more definitive than medication.
+- Thyroidectomy is more classic than medication.

 Treatment of thyroid cancer with radioactive iodine